 Where and when will the cheerleaders perform?

-A. All of our cheerleaders, cheer for their corresponding football team for home and away games.
-Our cheerleaders also participate in a minimum of one Cheer Competition per year.
-The Jersey Valley Conference Cheer Competition typically takes place in a conference area school usually in Mid-October.
+Conference Cheer Competition typically takes place in a conference area school usually in early-October.
 Should our competition-level squads (Jr. Pee-Wee and above) perform well at this competition; they may be invited to compete in successive Pop Warner competitions.

 Who are your coaches?